Facebook rebrand: Why Meta is not better

 "The Facebook of today has never been the end game for Zuckerberg.
 He's always wanted his company to be the operating system of our lives that can socially engineer how we live and what we know."

-Vaidhyanathan continued, adding that the new name is
+Vaidhyanathan continued, adding that the new name is:

-"not going to change his vision for his company — he's never let anybody on the outside change his mind".
+"... not going to change his vision for his company — he's never let anybody on the outside change his mind."

-Zuckerberg, he said
+Zuckerberg, he said:

-"wants to take the dynamic of algorithmic guidance out of our phones and off of our computers and build that system into our lives and our consciousness.
-So our eyeglasses become our screens and our hands become the mouse".
+"... wants to take the dynamic of algorithmic guidance out of our phones and off of our computers and build that system into our lives and our consciousness.
+So our eyeglasses become our screens and our hands become the mouse."

 Some observers compared Facebook's attempt to rebrand itself to what they called similar efforts by Big Tobacco and fossil fuel corporations.